-Our MacBook Air vs MacBook Pro face-off will help you decide which system is right for you, and our Apple Warranty Check instructions will tell you when your AppleCare+ plan expires.
-You can also read our macOS Catalina review to learn more about the latest operating system version running on each of these laptops.
+Our MacBook Air vs MacBook Pro face-off will also help you decide which system is right for you, and our Apple Warranty Check instructions will tell you when your AppleCare+ plan expires.
+You should also read our macOS Big Sur review to determine whether a Mac is right for you in the first place.

 What is the best MacBook?